katjakon/GurkLM/README.md

 # To Do

 ## Implementation transformer & training
-- [ ] Choose and use pre-trained tokenizer
+- [x] Choose and use pre-trained tokenizer
-- [ ] Implement masking regiment
+- [ ] Masking: Not only use [MASK], but random token ids & same token id
 - [ ] Implement saving checkpoints
 - [x] Implement positional encodings